Oundle: Governance

-Oundle is part of the parliamentary constituency of Corby.
-The current Member of Parliament (MP) for Corby is Tom Pursglove of the Conservative Party, who was elected in May 2015.
-He had previously been a local councillor, and the youngest councillor in the country.
+Oundle is part of the parliamentary constituency of Corby and East Northamptonshire.
+The current Member of Parliament (MP) for Corby is Lee Barron of the Labour Party, who was elected in July 2024.

-Oundle was part of the East Midlands constituency for the European Parliament prior to Brexit in 2020.

 At a local level, the town elects 12 people every four years to the Oundle Town Council.
 The council is a non-politically affiliated group that works to further the social and economic interests of Oundle.
 A Mayor and Deputy Mayor are elected by the council every May.

 Geography

 Oundle is a town located in the North Northamptonshire district of Northamptonshire county, on the River Nene, with Corby 9 miles to the west, and Peterborough 12 miles to the north-east.
-Despite being located within Northamptonshire, Oundle falls into the 'PE8' post-code district for Peterborough.
+Oundle falls into the 'PE8' post-code district for Peterborough.

 The Oundle Parish consists of approximately 900 hectares and covers the entire urban build, as well as open countryside.
 The boundary follows the River Nene to the East and South of the town, and extends west to Oundle Wood and north to Park Wood.
 This boundary was established during an extensive East Northants Boundary review in 2013.